 - Highlight the target devices in the details pane that you want to copy personality settings to, then right-click and select the Paste device properties menu.

-- Click on the Personality strings option (you may also choose to copy other properties at this time), then click Paste.
+- Click on the Personality strings option (alternately choose to copy other properties), then click Paste.

 Once the file system becomes available to the target device, the personality data is written to a standard Windows .ini text file called Personality.ini.
 The file is stored in the root directory of the vDisk file system for easy access by your custom scripts or applications.